Police also arrested a driver wanted out of Philadelphia after finding him sleeping inside his car at Washington Crossing Historic Park.

 Police are investigating the cause of the multi-vehicle accident in Wrightstown Township.

-Memorial service in Newtown to pay tribute to 16 law enforcement officers who died in the line of duty while protecting their communities.
+Service to pay tribute to the 16 law enforcement officers who died in the line of duty while protecting their communities.

 Newtown Township police documented incidents from May 2 through May 7, including arrests, fraud reports and a school threat.